 The story of Grand Marnier is one of a strong friendship between two ambitious innovators, Louis-Alexandre Marnier Lapostolle and César Ritz.
 You might recognize Ritz from the luxury Ritz Hotels.
 When Louis-Alexandre created his recipe, he named it Curaçao Marnier.
 César Ritz came up with the name ‘Grand Marnier.’
 It was the beginning of a brilliant marketing future.

 1892 Iconic Labeling

 Louis-Alexandre immediately trademarked the iconic bottle — inspired by the silhouette of a traditional cognac still — along with the red ribbon and the wax seal.
-These elements became the signature of Cordon Rouge, which remains to this day and is recognized worldwide.
+These elements became the signature of Cordon Rouge, which is recognized worldwide to this day.

 1880-1914 Prestigious Launch